 The people of Vila Velha depend on their island’s thick mangrove forests, which provide fish, shellfish, and other staples of their diet.
 The forests shield the community from storm damage.
 Their natural beauty and abundant wildlife attract tourism, the islanders’ main source of income.

-Ties to the mangroves are especially close for the Vila Velha Cook Masters, women who operate small restaurants that serve traditional food.
-They harvest oysters in the mangroves, continuing the tradition of Vila Velha (Old Village), which was founded more than 500 years ago.
+Ties to the mangroves are especially close for the Vila Velha Cook Masters.
+These women, who operate small restaurants that serve traditional food, harvest oysters in the mangroves.
+This is a long tradition in Vila Velha (Old Village), which was founded more than 500 years ago.
 But plastic trash and organic garbage, along with household waste, threaten the health of the mangroves and the community’s water supply.

 Finally, the grant also supports the culture of this ancient village with workshops for children and youth.
 In addition to environmental education, they will learn about traditional music, visual art, literature, dance, and cooking.
 The island is famous for the “Firefly Maracatu,” a dance with deep roots in local culture.